mau-network/mau/README.md

 ## CORE CONCEPT

-The following section will describe what we think of as the corner stone of a concept that allow building a P2P web2 application. that we can refer to it initially by **[Mau](https://en.wikipedia.org/wiki/Egyptian_Mau)**.
+The following section will describe what we think of as the corner stone of a concept that allow building a P2P web2 application. that we can refer to it initially by **[𓃠 Mau](https://en.wikipedia.org/wiki/Egyptian_Mau)**.

 ### Use the file system

 Extending the Unix approach [everything is a file](https://en.wikipedia.org/wiki/Unix_philosophy) to the web2 applications will make any web2 application implementation a mere application that reads files from the user machine.

-So we'll present each piece of content on **Mau** as a file in the user file system.
+So we'll present each piece of content on **𓃠 Mau** as a file in the user file system.

 This will lead to interesting properties: